 - A huge collection of documentaries, shorts and avant-garde movies, with the documentaries section including a collection of the International Documentary Association and those produced and distributed by the National Council on American-Soviet Friendship

-- Film and video documentation of history of the Academy awards and its foundation, along with the public programs, lectures, symposia and presentations
+- Film and video documentation on establishment, history and rich legacy of the Academy Awards, as also those of related public programs, lectures, symposia and presentations

 - An entire collection of recordings of all the Academy Awards ceremonies, starting from 1949 including those recorded using kinescopes, besides special coverage and news material related with the events

 - More than 90% of films that won Student Academy Awards as well as recordings of many of the Student Academy Awards ceremonies